rtmigo/jsontree_dart/README.md

 only `String`, `int`, `double`, `bool` or `null` -- combined by nested `Map` or `List` objects.

 This allows you to prevent data errors at a very early stage.
-Adding incompatible data to the tree is not possible: you will see an error in the IDE and the program will not compile.
+You will see warning in the IDE and the program will not compile.

 ## Example